Matthew 26

 [63] But Jesus was silent.
 And the high priest said to Him, I adjure Thee by the Living God, that Thou tell us if Thou are the Christ, the Son of God.

 Comments Matthew 26:63 By their own question, they have already admitted who the Lord Jesus is in their eyes.
-But because of fear of losing their position in the public eye, they ignore what they already know inside of them.
-They can condemn the innocent just to keep themselves in their position.
+But because of the fear of losing the position in the public eye, they ignore what they already know deep inside.
+They can condemn the innocent just to keep themselves in position.

 [64] Jesus says to him, You have said.
 But I say to you, From now you will see the Son of Man sitting at the right hand of Power and coming on the clouds of heaven.

-Comments Matthew 26:64 The Lord has already told them directly who He is.
-Who can sit upon the throne of God?
+Comments Matthew 26:64 The Lord Jesus has already told them straight who He is.
+Who can sit upon the throne?
 Only God can.
 Here, the Lord Jesus has told them who He is.
-They only have to accept it; that is all they need to do: admit who the Lord Jesus is.
+They only have to accept it; that is all they need to do: to admit who the Lord Jesus is.

 [65] Then the high priest tore his garments, saying, He has spoken blasphemy; what further need have we of witnesses?
 Behold, now you have heard the blasphemy;